broadinstitute/gatk-sv/website/docs/gs/input_files.md

 slug: ./inputs
 ---

-GATK-SV supports input data in the following formats.
+GATK-SV requires the following input data:

 - Illumina short-read whole-genome CRAMs or BAMs, aligned to hg38 with [bwa-mem](https://github.com/lh3/bwa).
   BAMs must also be indexed.